Burmese language: Vowels

 The close vowels /i/ and /u/ and the close portions of the diphthongs are somewhat mid-centralized ([ɪ, ʊ]) in closed syllables, i.e. before /ɰ̃/ and /ʔ/.
 Thus နှစ် /n̥iʔ/ ('two') is phonetically [n̥ɪʔ] and ကြောင် /tɕàũ/ ('cat') is phonetically [tɕàʊ̃].

 Tones

 Burmese is a tonal language, which means phonemic contrasts can be made on the basis of the tone of a vowel.
 In Burmese, these contrasts involve not only pitch, but also phonation, intensity (loudness), duration, and vowel quality.
-However, some linguists consider Burmese a pitch-register language like Shanghainese.
+Some linguists consider Burmese a pitch-register language like Shanghainese.
+Spoken Burmese exhibits tone sandhi in the form of a shift from a low to an induced creaky tone, to indicate possession.

 There are four contrastive tones in Burmese.
 In the following table, the tones are shown marked on the vowel /a/ as an example.

 For example, the following words are distinguished from each other only on the basis of tone: